Is Surgery the Right Path for Me? A Whole-Woman, Faith-Fueled Guide to Endometriosis Surgery

 💔 My First Surgery: What I Wish I’d Known

-In 2013, I started seeing a new gynecologist for severe pain and heavy bleeding.
-After countless ultrasounds, biopsies, and pelvic exams, I asked if we could check my micronutrients and hormones.
-Her response?
+In 2013, I sought help for debilitating pain and heavy bleeding.
+After countless ultrasounds and exams, I asked my new gynecologist to check my hormones and micronutrients.
+Her reply?

 "That’s irrelevant."